rcc-uchicago/cgsl-archive/suggestions.md

 To elaborate on a few of these points ...

 The CGSL should focus on developing a proof-of-concept **discovery interface for annotated media**, in particular an interface that enables researchers to interactively explore particular behavioral patterns within a collection of annotated media streams, with immediate playback.
-(This would be achieved by indexing typed annotations and the use of crossfilter/reductio for interactive filtering/aggregating.)
+(This could be achieved by indexing typed annotations and the use of crossfilter/reductio for interactive filtering/aggregating.)

 Databrary should serve as the primary catalog for collection discovery and basic access.
 The CGSL repository could then provide **enhanced access** to these contributed collections in the form of the aforementioned interface for exploratory data analysis, which will **enable researchers to do fast multidimensional filtering of annotation types via coordinated views** (multiple visualizations that summarize observations along different annotation dimensions, where filtering in one annotation dimension updates the others.)